simonwb98/sharkartack/README.md

 Our objective, then, was to simulate sharks gathering around a feeding ground in order to assess potentially relevant parameters governing these 'simple rules' in collective hunting.

-Our inspiration were patterns we observed in a [documentary](https://www.youtube.com/watch?v=zeEUgZlogkM&ab_channel=BlueWorldTV).
+Our inspiration were patterns we observed in a [documentary](https://www.youtube.com/watch?v=zeEUgZlogkM&ab_channel=BlueWorldTV) in which divers would regularly feed sharks in the Bahamas for research purposes.
+See the figure below for a snapshot from the documentary

 ![Shark Feeding](inspiration.png "Shark Feeding")